unilock/ChromatiFixes/README.md

   - With `disableArtefactShader` enabled, disables the Artefact shader (unilock)
   - Prevents crashes in `ChromaClientEventController#updateGlowCliffRendering` (thegamemaster1234)
   - Adds support for Xaero's maps where appropriate (unilock)
+  - Allows opening Loot Chests with a block above them, which is required for certain structures (unilock)
   - Caches the world directory path used during dungeon generation to make it much faster (FlamingKetchup)
   - Ignores the order progress was made in `ProgressionManager#isProgressionEqual` (unilock)
   - Prevents random ConcurrentModificationExceptions during pylon overlay rendering (thegamemaster1234)